HxJointForces/Hxmr/README.md

   - Specification major improvements
   - Optimization
 - Milestone 3
-  - Better extensions support
+  - Improve extensions support

-How to contibute
+How to contribute
 ====
 We are opened for pull requests and contributions.
-Just stay near http://sourceforge.net/adobe/flexsdk/wiki/MXML%202009/ specification:)
+Just respect following specifications :) http://sourceforge.net/adobe/flexsdk/wiki/MXML%202009/